Contact & Help

 Can I order the gold-plated tungsten-carbide ring in different sizes than you offer?

-No - tungsten rings cannot be resized and they are uneconomic to produce in custom sizes due to the manufacturing process.
+No. Tungsten rings cannot be resized and are not economical to manufacture in custom sizes.

 Can I order the wooden Hobbit or Lord of the Rings ring box by itself?